opea-project/GenAIExamples/AvatarChatbot/README.md

 ## Deploy AvatarChatbot Service

-The AvatarChatbot service can be deployed on either Intel Gaudi2 or Intel Xeon Scalable Processor.
+The AvatarChatbot service can be deployed on either Intel Gaudi2 AI Accelerator or Intel Xeon Scalable Processor.

 ### Deploy AvatarChatbot on Gaudi